German economy to shrink by 2% in first quarter - government advisers | Health

 The German government's council of economic advisers said on Wednesday it expected Europe's largest economy to shrink by roughly 2% in the first quarter of this year due to lockdown measures to contain the COVID-19 pandemic.

-Council member Veronika Grimm said the AstraZeneca shot was needed to speed up Germany's already slow vaccination campaign.
-In order for Germany to achieve the EU target of vaccinating 70% of the adult population by the end of September 2021, authorities must increase the number of daily shots given at vaccination centres by 50%, Grimm said.
+Economy Minister Peter Altmaier said the economy was still divided, with manufacturers getting through the crisis relatively well and services suffering under coronavirus curbs.
+"Rapid progress in vaccinations and the consistent use of rapid tests are two important factors in this phase of the pandemic so that we can allow the economy as a whole to recover," Altmaier said.

-To achieve this, the AstraZeneca vaccine is needed because it is easier to transport and store compared to shots which need unusually low temperatures along the delivery chain, she added.
-"In addition, family doctors and specialists should be included in the vaccination process," Grimm said.
+Councilmember Veronika Grimm said the AstraZeneca shot was needed to speed up Germany's already slow vaccination campaign.
+For Germany to achieve the EU target of vaccinating 70% of the adult population by the end of September 2021, authorities must increase the number of daily shots given at vaccination centers by 50%, Grimm said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)